RobWar-code/sci-booster/README.md

 #### Tables
 - FlowModels
+- PageFlowModelLink
+- Pages
 - Authors
 - ExternalAuthors
-- AuthorsFlowModelLink
-- ExternalAuthorsFlowModelLink
-- References
-- ReferencesFlowModelLink
-- Pages
 - ExternalAuthorsPageLink
 - AuthorsPageLink
 - ReferencesPageLink
-- Author
+- AuthorsReferencesLink
 - Nodes
 - NodeFlowLink
 - Flows
 - Formulas
 - FormulaFlowLink
 - Users
-- Users
-- UserLink
+- UserPageLink

 #### FlowModels
-The highest level of abstraction is the flow diagram (FlowModel) and its association with an author.
-The details are as follows
+The highest level of abstraction is the flow diagram (FlowModel).
+Note that the flow model is defined by the first page entry of the model, which has a hierarchicalId of "01"

+The details are as follows:

 - id - Auto Unique Long Int
-- Title - Char 64
-- Description - VarChar
-- Keywords - Char 256
-- Last Updated - Date

 Links
+	PageFlowModelLink

+#### PageFlowModelLink
+- id
-	AuthorsFlowModelLink - Authors
+- FlowModelId
-	ExternalAuthorsFlowModelLink - Authors
+- PageId

 #### Pages
+The page data includes a HierarchicalId, the first page has the HierarchicalId of "01", which represents the top level of the model hierarchy.

 The flow diagrams consist of nodes connected by links that represent flows.
 These are linked hierarchically so that zooming through a particular node reveals further flows for that node.
 In this way each flow diagram is referred